U.S. Customs and Border Protection

 Other Questions about U.S. Customs and Border Protection

-- What are the hiring preferences for U.S. Customs and Border Protection?
+What types of career paths are available with U.S. Customs and Border Protection?

-- How often do U.S. Customs and Border Protection employees get paid?
+How often are promotions offered to U.S. Customs and Border Protection employees?

 U.S. Customs and Border Protection employees are eligible for a variety of benefits, including health insurance, life insurance, retirement plans, paid vacation and sick leave, tuition assistance, and long-term care insurance.
 They may also qualify for special benefits such as flexible spending accounts, employee discounts, and priority hiring status.